css-materials/course-site/content/homework/reproducible-research/index.md

 Below are further guidelines for this specific homework to help you assess your work before submitting it.

 *Needs improvement:* Scripts require interactive coding to fix.
 Markdown documents are not generated and/or `README.md` is insufficient or absent.
 Minimal code.
-Graphs and tables are tooo basic and/or don't have appropriate labels or formatting.
+Graphs and tables are too basic and/or don't have appropriate labels or formatting.
 There is no consistency to code's style.
 Research question not answered.
 No clear evidence that show the students understanding of R programming skills and course's topic.

 *Good:* Solid effort.
 Hits all the elements.
 Finished all components of the assignment with only minor deficiencies.
 Easy to follow (both the code and the output).